antoniomika/sish/README.md

                                                                 to instead of responding with a 404 (default "https://github.com/antoniomika/sish")
       --rewrite-host-header                                     Force rewrite the host header if the user provides host-header=host.com (default true)
       --service-console                                         Enable the service console for each service and send the info to connected clients
+      --service-console-max-content-length int                  The max content length before we stop reading the response body (default -1)
   -m, --service-console-token string                            The token to use for service console access.
 Auto generated if empty for each connected tunnel
       --sni-load-balancer                                       Enable the SNI load balancer (multiple clients can bind the same SNI domain/port)
       --sni-proxy                                               Enable the use of SNI proxying